What Does A Car Title Look Like

 Let’s say you buy a car, and for whatever reason, you didn’t get the title at the time you made your purchase.
 After some time goes by, it becomes apparent that you simply aren’t getting or finding a title; you’re stuck, right?
 Not exactly.
 If the reason you didn’t get a title was that the vehicle you purchased was legally declared:

 Then no, there isn’t much you can do to get a title in your name.
-However, if your purchase falls outside of these circumstances, then there is something you can get, it’s called a “Bonded” title, and to get it, you will need a Surety Bond.
+However, if your purchase falls outside of these circumstances, then there is something you can get, it’s called a Title Bond (Also known as a Bonded Title), and to get it, you will need a Surety Bond.

 Well, a surety bond is a legal instrument that makes you financially responsible for the vehicle, something you need as you can’t legally prove you own the car.
 If you are reading this and need to know where to pick up such a bond, you can use this link here (Surety Bond Provider), which is a company I found on DMV.org, so it should be pretty reputable.